Gowher Rizvi: Early life

-Rizvi's ancestors moved from Murshidabad to East Pakistan during the Partition of India.
+Rizvi's ancestors moved from Murshidabad to East Bengal during the Partition of India.
 Rizvi spent the early part of his student life in Faujdarhat Cadet College.
 He passed both BA and MA in the first class from the University of Dhaka.
-In 1972, he went to Trinity College, Oxford as a Rhodes scholar and garnered a D.Phil. in history.
+In 1972, he went to Trinity College, Oxford as the second Rhodes scholar from Bangladesh (the first being his senior fellow at Faujdarhat) and garnered a D.Phil. in history.

 Rizvi is married to Agnese Barolo.
 They have one daughter, Maya Barolo Rizvi, a 2008 graduate of Vassar.

-Academic career
+Career

 Rizvi was at St. Antony's College, Oxford as the Alfred Beit Junior Lecturer and senior associate member from 1976 to 1978.
 From 1979 to 1981 he taught history at Balliol College, Oxford.
 He was MacArthur Scholar and Fellow in Politics and International Relations at Nuffield College, Oxford from 1988 to 1994.
 In 1992, he collaborated with the Royal Institute of International Affairs to organize a high-level Anglo-Iranian Roundtable in order to facilitate direct dialogue between senior officials of the two countries.
 In the same year he taught as Arnold Bernhard Visiting Professor of History at Williams College, Massachusetts.
 From 1994 to 1995 Professor Rizvi served as the director of contemporary affairs at the Asia Society in New York.
 In 1995 he joined the Ford Foundation, where he headed their operations in South Asia.
 In 1998 to 2002 he was appointed the Ford Foundation Representative to New Delhi with responsibilities for directing the foundation's activities in South Asia.
 From 2002 to 2008 he was a lecturer of Public Policy at Harvard Kennedy School.
 He was also director of the Ash Center for Democratic Governance and Innovation.
 In 2008 he was appointed vice provost for international programs at the University of Virginia.
 In 2009 he has become the International Affairs adviser to Sheikh Hasina Prime Minister of Bangladesh.

+Despite mounting international allegations of corruption, election irregularities, torture, and human-rights abuses against former Prime Minister Sheikh Hasina and her government, Rizvi, during his tenure as an advisor, persistently justified and defended the administration’s actions in various global forums.